top of page

 Local Regulations

-Apart from the ban on using wheeled vehicles, building regulations, and not working your mule if it's too hot, there aren't too many other local regulations to worry about.
+Apart from the ban on using wheeled vehicles, building regulations, and not working your mule if it's too hot or raining, there aren't too many other local regulations to worry about.

-One, that on Hydra seems to be ignored by all and sundry since the commissioning of the desalination plant for water on the island, is we are not supposed to hose down our terraces or the streets outside.
+One, that on Hydra seems to be ignored by many since the commissioning of the desalination plant for water on the island, is that we are not supposed to hose down our terraces or the streets outside.
 The rule isn't there to conserve water, it's to prevent humans and mules from slipping on what are already slippery marble stones.

 In Hydra harbour it gets quiet in the afternoon but the tourist shops and supermarkets stay open.
 But the banks, couriers, DIY and building trade shops close by 2 pm.
 Siesta time between 3-6 pm is still observed.
 Woe betide any builders who continue making construction noise during siesta time.
 During August (the national holiday month) no building work is allowed on Hydra.